Super-Resolution Structured-Illumination X-Ray Microscopy based on Fourier Decomposition: Theory

 where the additional convolution with the PSF $h(x,y)$ is induced by detection.
 Given that our method aims to increase resolution by exploiting the effects of periodic illumination on the spatial frequency content of an acquisition, it is natural to consider the Fourier-domain representation of this model.
 The Fourier transform of this product gives

 where $\mathscr{F}$ denotes the Fourier transform operator, $\otimes$ denotes the convolution arising from the convolution theorem, and $O(u,v) = \mathscr{F}\{h(x,y)\}(u,v)$ is the OTF.
 Since the illumination is presumed infinitely periodic, its spatial substructure may be described by five possible Bravais lattices.
-Following the rationale of Schropp et al.\ \cite{schropp_twodimensional_2014}, only the square and hexagonal lattices are well suited for our purpose of Fourier-space analysis, as their basis vector magnitude is equal along both axes, thus populating the frequency space isotropically.
-Given that Gustschin et al.\ \cite{gustschin_high-resolution_2021} have demonstrated the applicability of high-visibility two-dimensional square phase gratings, the illumination function $I_0(x,y)$ is henceforth assumed as an infinitely periodic square lattice:
+Following the rationale of \cite{schropp_twodimensional_2014}, only the square and hexagonal lattices are well suited for our purpose of Fourier-space analysis, as their basis vector magnitude is equal along both axes, thus populating the frequency space isotropically.
+Given that \cite{gustschin_high-resolution_2021} have demonstrated the applicability of high-visibility two-dimensional square phase gratings, the illumination function $I_0(x,y)$ is henceforth assumed as an infinitely periodic square lattice:

-where $\mathrm{rect}$ is the rectangular function and $\text{Ш}$ is the Dirac comb.
+where $\mathrm{rect}$ is the rectangular function and $\LetterSha$ is the Dirac comb.
 The arbitrary shift vector $(x_0, y_0)$ originates from the possible asymmetry of the illumination pattern with respect to the coordinate origin.
 The convolution kernel $K$ describes the blurring of the idealized illumination structure due to grating imperfections or partial coherence.
 The parameter $p$ denotes the pattern period, and $w/d$ is the opening ratio of the illumination.
 The factor $a$ is the amplitude modulation, while $\bar{I}$ is the mean intensity.
 Under Fourier transformation, the convolution is expressed as a multiplication, resulting in

 where $\mathrm{sinc}_\pi=\frac{sin(\pi t)}{\pi t}$ denotes the normalised $\mathrm{sinc}$ function arising from the Fourier transform of the rectangular function.
-The reciprocal Dirac comb $\text{Ш}_\mathrm{q, q}$ denotes the Fourier transform of the Dirac comb $\text{Ш}_\mathrm{p,p}$.
+The reciprocal Dirac comb $\LetterSha_\mathrm{q, q}$ denotes the Fourier transform of the Dirac comb $\LetterSha_\mathrm{p,p}$.
 The frequency $q=\frac{1}{p}$ is the fundamental spatial frequency of the illumination pattern.
 The modulated intensity

 captures the case of pattern modulation $a$ unequal to unity.
 The phase ramp $\exp(-2\pi i(ux_0 + vy_0))\equiv\exp(i\varphi_0(u,v))$ originates from a possible asymmetry of the illumination pattern with respect to the origin.
 The prefactor $A(u,v)$ captures the amplitude behavior, including the effect of the blurring kernel $K(x,y)$ whose Fourier transform becomes a multiplicative factor.
 Substituting Eq.\ \eqref{eq:illspectrum} into Eq.\ \eqref{eq:fundamentalsimicfreq} yields